 2e.
 Design Validation

-One or more variations are used to create a design to see how the main body could look and what the overall size will be.
+One or more variations are used to create a design to see what the main shape could potentially look like and what the overall size will be.

 3. Project Planning